CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-old-message.md

-# REST API: Retrieve general information from a Publisher message id
+# REST API: GET Publisher message

 If you want to get some general information from a mail sent with Publisher you can make a simple a GET request to the following URL: